comradeintense/assetoptimization/index.md

 So, you should keep your vertices connected, even if it increases the amount of triangles.
 Also, make sure to merge your vertices.

-As a bonus to further drill this idea inside your brain, check this video https://youtu.be/Xfh3oTIqJW8?t=305 from the game Minecraft, when it was in an old version.
+As a bonus to further drill this idea inside your brain, check this video [https://youtu.be/Xfh3oTIqJW8?t=305](https://youtu.be/Xfh3oTIqJW8?t=305) from the game **Minecraft**, when it was in an old version.
 The guy was testing what happens if you teleport further and further away from the world origin.
 Because he was sooooooooo far away from the world origin, the blocks couldn't be rendered properly anymore (the cpu was having a hard time figuring out the exact position of each of the 4 vertices that make a block) and you can clearly see how bad it gets.
 I don't know the exact solution to how Minecraft fixed this, but most likely the world origin is shifted constantly (my guess).

 ### 6) Overdraw